Viir/lofty-take-home/process.md

-I considered naming this file 'evolution.md', but I guess that would stop the inline display in the GitHub view of the repository.
-A chronological format seemed more fitting because of the time constraints so that I will simply append new findings instead of integrating them into a more structured document.
+This file documents the thinking and development process in a chronological order.
+If you have a concrete question about using the artifacts in this repository, you might find the [readme.md](./readme.md) file more helpful.

-Reference is the challenge description from https://gist.github.com/architectcodes/b9d5cc712c2508f64aa7090d692d3a86 ([`lofty-take-home-coding-challenge.md`](./lofty-take-home-coding-challenge.md))
+The development process starts with the challenge description from https://gist.github.com/architectcodes/b9d5cc712c2508f64aa7090d692d3a86 ([`lofty-take-home-coding-challenge.md`](./lofty-take-home-coding-challenge.md))

 ## Clarifying physics